-5 technology trends transforming Insurance Industries
+5 technology trends transforming Insurance Industry

 In the era of digital technology, technological advancement has become a strategic priority for every business to meet the growing consumer expectations and the pace of digital transformation.
 The Insurance industry is no exception.
 According to a recent Accenture report, “86% of insurers believe that innovation must happen at an increasingly rapid pace to retain a competitive edge”.